 Designing for Preexisting Equipment

 It is common for us to design a heater for equipment that has already been designed or even manufactured.
-It is also the more limiting option.
+It is also a more limiting option.
 Any opportunity to be involved early in the product design process is going to result in a better product with a better heating solution at a reduced cost.

 The amount of allowable space for the heater as well as the shape of the space is often the culprit.
 If your product requires an open coil heater yet we can't get proper airflow across the heater coils then that is going to be a problem.
-Not only does a preexisting product limit your heater design options it can become cost prohibitive or even impossibly difficult to engineer.
+Not only does a preexisting product limit your heater design options it can become cost-prohibitive or even impossibly difficult to engineer.
 We have produced thousands of designs and as such we can spot many of the classic pitfalls before they happen.

 While early involvement is ideal, we also recognize that such a luxury is not always possible and we are very happy to work with you to engineer a solution at any stage of your design process.
 Designing innovative heaters to fit difficult requirements is something we have become quite good at doing.
 The following are projects that showcase our engineering prowess when faced with pre-existing limitations.